dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 description: "You can set up Slim continuous integration (CI) checks to test every single change prior to deploying the code to production just like in a software development workflow."
 ---

-With the continuous integration (CI) workflow in dbt Cloud, you can set up automation that tests code changes by using [Slim CI jobs](/docs/deploy/slim-ci-jobs). dbt Cloud tracks the state of what’s running in your production environment so, when you run a Slim CI job, only the modified data assets in your pull request (PR) and their downstream dependencies are built and tested in a staging schema.
+To implement a continuous integration (CI) workflow in dbt Cloud, you can set up automation that tests code changes by running [Slim CI jobs](/docs/deploy/slim-ci-jobs) before merging to production. dbt Cloud tracks the state of what’s running in your production environment so, when you run a Slim CI job, only the modified data assets in your pull request (PR) and their downstream dependencies are built and tested in a staging schema.
 You can also view the status of the CI checks (tests) directly from within the PR; this information is posted to your Git provider as soon as a Slim CI job completes.
-Additionally, the teams in your organization can enable settings with your Git provider that only allow PRs with successful CI checks be approved for merging.
+Additionally, the teams in your organization can enable settings with your Git provider that allow PRs only with successful CI checks be approved for merging.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/ci-workflow.png" width="90%" title="Workflow of continuous integration in dbt Cloud"/>